Frequently asked questions

 If successful, you are required to commence your project on signing of the grant agreement.

-If you don’t think you will have the ability to commence soon after signing it may be worth considering applying in the next round.
+If you don’t think you will have the ability to commence soon after signing, it may be worth considering applying in the next round.

 4. What reporting is required after I receive my grant?

-6 monthly reporting is required as agreed to by the applicant and Green Adelaide.
+Six-monthly reporting is required as agreed to by the applicant and Green Adelaide.
 A final report is required to be submitted at the project end date.
 It is important that this final report includes the following:

 5. What happens if I’m not successful?